NSU-SU21-CSE299-6/Group02/README.md

 <p><em>Frontend</em></p>
 <p>For the front end we will be using HTML, CSS. </p>
 <p><em>Backend</em></p>
 <p>We will be using PHIP Programming language to build this application.
 PHP is an acronym for "PHP: Hypertext Preprocessor".
 PHP is a widely-used, open source scripting language.
-PHP scripts are executed on the server.
+PHP scripts are executed on the server. <br>
 For the framework we will be using Laravel.
 Laravel is a server-side PHP framework; with it you can build full-stack apps, meaning apps with features typically requiring a backend, such as user accounts, exports, order management, etc.
 </p>
 <p><em>Database</em></p>
 <p>We will be using MySQL Database tool.
 MySQL is the most popular Open Source Relational SQL Database Management System.
-MySQL is one of the best RDBMS being used for developing various web-based software applications.
+MySQL is one of the best RDBMS being used for developing various web-based software applications. <br>
 As free server we will use XAMPP.
 XAMPP is a free and open-source cross-platform web server solution stack package developed by Apache Friends, consisting mainly of the Apache HTTP Server, MariaDB database, and interpreters for scripts written in the PHP programming languages.
 </p>
-<p><em>Payment method</em></p>
-<p>Python&rsquo;s Stripe Library will be used for collecting payments.
-This API is designed with python and allows custom ways to take payments &ndash; Credit cards, Gift cards etc. We will be using this API to ensure that users can pay using their Visa Cards and MasterCards.</p>
-<p><em>Additional technologies</em></p>
-<p>Allauth for Django will be used to allow users to login using their Facebook and/or Google account.</p>
-<p>We will integrate a real-time chatting system using Django &ndash; Channels within the website.</p>
-<p>To keep up with the modern forms of technology we would be using additional technologies to ensure complete user satisfaction.
-GraphQL is a query language which will act as a bridge between the server-side and the client-side.
-It provides a faster and efficient way of pulling data from the database.</p>
-<p>&nbsp;</p>
 <p><strong>Monetization</strong></p>
 <p>The tenants can pay their house rent through their Bkash Account or Bank as well.
 Also if any user wants to pay their utility bill online, also they can use bank account or Bkash account.   </p>
 <p>&nbsp;</p>